vyos/vyos-documentation/docs/configuration/protocols/igmp.rst

 .. cfgcmd:: set protocols pim rp address <address> group
    <multicast-address/mask-bits>

-   Use this comand to manually configure a Rendevouz Point for PIM so that join messages can be sent there.
+   Use this command to manually configure a Rendezvous Point for PIM so that join messages can be sent there.
 Set the Rendevouz Point address and the matching prefix of group ranges covered.
 These values must be shared with every router participating in the PIM network.